A computer as a home media center

 Reboot the PC and it will start Kodi automatically.

-If you happen to have a PC that does support CEC (please contact me in that case, I was not able to find anything) or a dongle like the CEC adapter of pulse-eight (currently the adapter I was able to find), then CEC will work out of the box.
+If you happen to have a PC that does support CEC (please contact me in that case, I was not able to find anything) or a dongle like the CEC adapter of pulse-eight (currently the only adapter I was able to find), then CEC will work out of the box.

 Also, Kodi has no GUI for managing the network (especially WiFi), and Bluetooth devices.
-LibreElec has preinstalled some addons done directly by the team for adding those functionalities.
+LibreElec has preinstalled some addons done directly by the LibreElec team for adding those functionalities.

 If your PC can be connected with an ethernet cable, it should be the preferred solution, as it works out-of-the-box.